FlagHunter01/documentation.frolov.eu/docs/index.md

     ---

-    Some quality of life enhancements fow Windows clients, like the Yubikey.
+    Some quality of life enhancements for Windows clients, like the Yubikey.

 -   [:material-language-markdown: :material-github: **Miscelandious**](misc/index.md)